fokhruli/fokhruli/README.md

 ### Hi there 👋
-Hello, I am Md Fokhrul Islam, Deep Learning enthusiastic passionate about Computer vision, Geometric Deep Learning, Reinforcement Learning and their application application on medical science.
+Hello, I am Md Fokhrul Islam, Deep Learning enthusiastic passionate about Computer vision, Geometric Deep Learning, Reinforcement Learning and their application application on healthcare, robotics and social good.

 <!--
 **fokhruli/fokhruli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.